 Continuing the legacy (2009-present)

 Today, we are ably served by our pastor, Father Anthony (Tony) Sejba, and two parochial vicars (associate pastors).

 2007-2011 Father Robert A. (Bob) Lorkowski, Father Zachary Kawalec

 2018-2019 Father Christopher Weber

 Our parish also is served by deacons the Rev. Paul Kipfstuhl and the Rev. Bob Cavanaugh.
 The Rev. Joseph Loutzenhiser is retired, but assists when he is able.

 Like their brother priests of years past, our three priests often are called to “ride the circuit,” reaching out to celebrate Mass with Catholics in outlying areas of our diocese.
 Through their work, and that of parishioners in more than 60 active ministries, we attempt to mirror Christ’s example of service to all.

 We continue the missionary zeal of St. Francis Xavier, bringing the sacraments and God’s presence to those who persevere in faith, hope and love.
-May our patron saint inspire our efforts and pray for us, that we may continue to honor God through our next 150 years.
+May our patron saint inspire our efforts and pray for us, that we may continue to honor God until Christ returns in glory.